INCLUDing PERFORMANCES WITH EACH OF THE FOLLOWING orchestras

 Read reviews with Orchestra 2001

 From eighteen years worth of experience with the new music ensemble Orchestra 2001, Lois Bliss Herbine has worked closely with 20th and 21st Century composers such as Tan Dun, Gunther Schuller, George Rochberg, Peter Schickele and Andrea Clearfield.
-Reviews from a majority of these concerts can be read at Orchestra 2001 reviews.
-Her piccolo, flute, alto flute and bass flute can be heard in five commercial recordings with Orchestra 2011 on the New World Records and Albany labels.
+As Herbine's performances on solo flute and piccolo are known for their colorful expression (as are those of her colleagues pianist Charles Abramovic, harpist Sophie Bruno, flutist Pamela Guidetti, and cellist Lori Barnett) these details are evident in the reviews Orchestra 2001 reviews.
+Her piccolo, flute, alto flute and bass flute can be heard in five commercial recordings with Orchestra 2001 on the New World Records and Albany labels.

 Music of Our Time Vol. 4 (piccolo, D. Crumb's Variations) "Chant des Rochers", CRI, 2000